Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Portability
 - Interoperability

 **Explanation:**
-"Reusability" is correct.
+Reusability is correct.
 It refers to using components in multiple places.
-"Modularization" is incorrect; it is about breaking systems into modules.
+Modularization is incorrect; it is about breaking systems into modules.
-"Portability" is incorrect; it is about moving applications between environments.
+Portability is incorrect; it is about moving applications between environments.
-"Interoperability" is incorrect; it is about systems working together.
+Interoperability is incorrect; it is about systems working together.

 ---